cdgriffith/Box/README.rst

 `default_box_attr` will first check if it is callable, and will call the object if it is, otherwise it will see if has the `copy` attribute and will call that, lastly, will just use the provided item as is.

+4.1 Update: Previous versions had an error when something that evaluated to None would also return a box, such as an empty string or empty list.
+This behavior has been fixed.

 Camel Killer Box
 ----------------